Brattle Group Economists Evaluated Challenges of Connecting Each Wind Farm to Shore Individually Compared to a Planned Transmission Approach

 Among the report’s other findings:

 - Planned offshore transmission significantly reduces seabed marine cabling.
-A planned transmission approach would reduce cabling by almost 60%, preventing 660 miles of seabed disturbance and significantly reducing impact on fisheries and marine ecosystems.
+A planned transmission approach would reduce cabling by almost 60%, preventing 660 miles of seabed disturbance and significantly reducing the impact on fisheries and marine ecosystems.

-- Planning and procuring transmission separately from generation increases competition and can reduce transmission costs 20–30%, according to studies of UK offshore transmission and US onshore transmission trends.
+- Planning and procuring transmission separately from generation increases competition and can reduce transmission costs by 20–30%, according to studies of UK offshore transmission and US onshore transmission trends.
 It also increases competition for offshore wind generation.